For one-sheet bio click here

 God, Coke and UGA

 Born in Atlanta, Thomas is a graduate of UGA.
 A career in journalism included senior writing and management positions at the Atlanta Journal-Constitution and the publication of the international best seller: “The Real Coke, the Real Story” (1986 Random House/ 1987 Penguin).
 Available as a e-book for Kindles, Nooks and Pads at Amazon, Barnes and Noble and iTunes.
+It was optioned for a movie in 2015.

 The son of a Sunday School teacher, Thomas once considered the ministry.
 Still his religious upbringing reveals itself in many songs, and especially in what he calls his spiritual blues, where he confronts the mystery of the misery suffered by both the just and the unjust.